jhall5694/spin_up_utility/README.md

 spin_up_utility
 developed by Jason Hall 2/12/2025

+*To use this utility, open the "dist" folder to download and run "spin_up_utility.exe" **Alternatively, the utility can be run from a cmd window as Administrator
+***download the latest version of Python at "https://www.python.org/downloads/"
+***download the entire github project
+***open a cmd window as admin
+***navigate to the downloaded directory, e.g., ->> cd "path/to/the/downloaded/directory"
+***run spin_up_utility main.py file via command "python main.py"
 *This utility provides multiple features for working with local TCP instances *Prerequisite: This utility requires that the TCP folder be located at: C:/Program Files (x86)/TimeClock Plus 7.0/ *The utility can be exited at any time by pressing ctrl+c